PBI Pharmacy Ethics and Professionalism (PE-22)Back

 - Post-course component: Optional follow-up material will be sent via email at six and twelve month intervals.

-*California pharmacists: This course meets the Title 16, California Code of Regulations (CCR) section 1358.1 requirements.
+*California pharmacists: This course meets the Title 16, California Code of Regulations (CCR) section 1773.5 requirements (or 16 CCR - 1358.1).
 If you are fulfilling a board ordered requirement, your licensing board requires participation in follow-ups component.

 Professions this course is suitable for: